 We welcome new members to Hythe Sailing Club.
+To receive a no obligation quote for a mooring and pound space please complete an only application form.
 Members have the opportunity to use all the club facilities, to store their boats on club moorings (where availability permits) and to enter club events, races and rallies.

 To see example mooring and pound prices and availability, please click below: